 Singer and rapper Sean Kingston is back in his home state of Florida, where he’s accused of committing more than $1 million dollars in fraud.

-The singer, born Kisean Anderson, was extradited from San Bernardino County, California to South Florida and booked into the Broward County Jail on Sunday, June 2, online inmate records show.
+The performer, born Kisean Anderson, was extradited from San Bernardino County, California to South Florida and booked into the Broward County Jail on June 2, online inmate records show.
 Florida authorities also posted Kingston’s booking photo online.

 He faces a total of nine charges alleging fraud, grand theft, and criminal use of personal identification information without consent, plus a probation violation.
 His bail was set at $100,000 — $10,000 for each of the nine counts, plus another $10,000 for the probation violation.